 "It appears to the committee that in the evening on Dec 24, 2012, (the law intern, now a lawyer) had visited hotel Le Meridien where Mr. Justice (retd) A.K.
 Ganguly was staying to assist him in his work.
 This fact is not denied by Mr. Justice (retd) A.K.
 Ganguly in his statement."

 After considering the report, a full bench of the apex court said: "Considering the fact that the said intern was not an intern on the roll of the Supreme Court and that the concerned Judge had already demitted office on account of superannuation on the date of the incident, no further follow-up action is required by this court."

 "As decided by the full court in its meeting dated Dec 5, 2013, it is made clear that the representations made against former judges of this court are not entertainable by the administration of the Supreme Court," the court said.

-Following the media reports on the incident, Chief Justice Sathasivam had set up a three-member judges committee to go into the correctness of the allegation by law intern.
+Following the media reports on the incident, Chief Justice Sathasivam set up a three-member judges committee to go into the correctness of the allegation by the law intern.

 After being considered by the full bench, the apex court's secretary general was directed to supply a copy of the inquiry committee to the intern and Justice Ganguly.
 The secretary general was also asked to put it on the Supreme Court website.

 The lawyer first alleged sexual harassment Nov 6, 2013, in a blog for Journal of Indian Law and Society.
 Subsequently, she repeated the allegation in an interview to Legally India website.

 The young lawyer, who is at present working with the organisation Natural Justice: Lawyers for Communities and Environment, said besides herself she has heard that three other girls too were sexually harassed by the same judge.

 She claimed to have knowledge of another four girls who were allegedly harassed by other judges in their chambers.

 --IANS (Posted on 05-12-2013)